NWadugodapitiya/ONLINE-QUIZ-PLATFORM/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-Enjoy using **ONLINE QUIZ PLATFORM** and make learning more engaging! 🚀
+Enjoy using **SimpleBankingApp** for effortless account management! 🚀